DannaCojocari/LFA_Course/Labs/Lab1/REPORT_TEMPLATE.md

         return transitionSet
 ```

-* To get the final states I implemented a function "finalStates" which determines the production which has no non-terminals.
-And this represents the final state.
+* To get the final states I implemented a function "finalStates".
+It verifies every production and sets the production that contains only terminal as final.

 ```